-11. Monitoring arrangements
+10. Monitoring arrangements

-This behaviour Policy will be reviewed by the Headteacher and the Local Governing Body every year.
+This behaviour policy will be reviewed

+by the adteacher and full governing body every year.
 At each review, the policy will be approved by the Local Governing Body.

 This policy will be under constant monitoring and after a period of time, an evaluation of its effectiveness will be undertaken by the Senior Leadership Team of the academy and a report will presented to the Local Governing Body.
 Following such an evaluation a review will take place to modify the policy if appropriate.
 This will be undertaken regularly to ensure that the policy is effective.
 All rewards and sanctions will be recorded on the school's data system Go4Schools and monitored by the Assistant Headteacher for Behaviour and Attitudes.